ydkmlt84/Maintainerr_docs/docs/Rules.md

 Once you complete and save your rule, Maintainerr will generate a collection.
 The collection will only be visible/synced to Plex if it contains media.

+???+ note "Rule Handling"
-> Rule handling is a batch process that runs every 8 hours.
+    Rule handling is a batch process that runs every 8 hours.
 You can manually trigger it with the `Run rules` button on the 'rules' page.

 ## Creating rules